Haksham/SEM-Codes/SEM-4/DCN/ns3 codes/4nodes/README.md

-All changes will be done in traffic-control.cc file itself no other files are required. fournode.cc is the final file.
+All changes will be done in <kbd>traffic-control.cc </kbd>file itself no other files are required.

+<kbd>fournode.cc</kbd> is the final file.